 Guided Tours return to Union Chapel

-On the first Wednesday of every month of 2024, we open our doors for Guided Tours to fit into your lunchbreak, starting this March.
+On the first Wednesday of the month, we open our doors for Guided Tours to fit into your lunchbreak.

 Discover how Union Chapel began, the people behind its conception and growth, and what we do in the beautiful Victorian Gothic chapel; home to an inclusive church, an award-winning live venue, one of the UK's finest organs, and The Margins Project for those in crisis in London.